rishikor123/Portfolio-Risk-and-Monte-Carlo-Platform/portfolio-risk-platform/README.md

 ## Known limitations

-- Bundled dataset is synthetic (calibrated, not actual historical prices) — see Data & Methodology.
+- Bundled dataset is synthetic (calibrated, not actual historical prices, see Data & Methodology.
 - Efficient frontier and simulations use long-only, fully-invested constraints (no shorting, no leverage) — a reasonable retail-portfolio default; relax the `bounds` in `efficient_frontier.py` for a version that allows shorting.